elvfor/M7011E/README.md

 Our chosen project for the course is a Task Manager.

-## Running the code
+## Preparations

 - Clone the git repo.

+- Set up a virtual environment

 - Set up a SQLite database and use following commands: